Purdue-CS193/homework-0-Rmoszkow/index.md

+# Reid Moszkowicz's First CS 193 HomeWork
+-How relaxed the class feels
+-Helpful for 180
+-Likeminded people in the class
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.